ZakirG/LibreOffice-fork/_docs-added-by-zakir/implementation-phases-feature-1.md

 Unit Test:
 Write tests for each API endpoint:
 - Test nonce generation and storage
-- Test nonce retrieval and JWT generation
+- Test nonce retrieval and token generation
 - Test invalid nonce handling
 - Test expired nonce cleanup
+- Test base64 token encoding/decoding

 Human Test:
 Test the complete desktop authentication flow:
 - POST to /api/desktop-init and verify you get a nonce and login URL
-- Open the login URL in browser and complete authentication
+- Open the login URL in browser and complete Clerk authentication
-- Poll /api/desktop-token with the nonce until you receive a JWT
+- Poll /api/desktop-token with the nonce until you receive a base64-encoded token
-- Verify the JWT contains correct user information
+- Decode the token and verify it contains correct user information (userId, email, firstName, lastName, type: 'desktop')
 - Test with invalid/expired nonces to ensure proper error handling
+- Verify token expires after 1 hour as expected

 ---